 Why This Mural is So Important to the Colinton Village and Edinburgh.

 The mural in Colinton Tunnel was created to bring more visitors to Colinton.
-The Colinton village has shops, restaurants and pubs so more visitors meaning more support to the local community.
+The Colinton village has shops, restaurants and pubs so more visitors mean more support to the local community.

-In addition, to celebrate Robert Louis Stevenson connections with Colinton, the local Trust has created a poetry trail: A walk with Robert Louis Stevenson.
+In addition, to celebrate Robert Louis Stevenson’s connections with Colinton, the local Trust has created a poetry trail: A Walk with Robert Louis Stevenson.
 This was opened on 25th October 2014.
 There is a “Garden of Verses” Trail that will take you to a statue of young Robert Louis Stevenson.

 More information about the walk with Robert Louis Stevenson find here.